 - 1/2 lemon, cut into wedges, for serving

-- 1. In a large pot, heat the olive oil over medium heat.
+- 1. In a large pot over medium heat, warm the oil.
 Add the garlic and red pepper flakes and cook, stirring, until the garlic just begins to brown at the edges, maybe 2 minutes.
-Add the butter, parsley, salt, and mussels and heat until the butter has completely melted.
+Add the butter, parsley, salt, and mussels and heat until the butter melts.
 Add the Heineken, cover, and let everything simmer until the mussels open, 3 to 5 minutes.
-Discard any mussels that do not open.
+Discard any mussels that don’t open.

-- 2. Pile the mussels back into the pot or on a large rimmed platter, strew with some basil and oregano, if desired, and serve with the lemon wedges for squeezing.
+- 2. Pile the mussels back into the pot or on a large rimmed platter, strew with some basil and oregano, if desired, and serve with a heaping pile of lemon wedges for squeezing.
+And napkins.
+Don’t forget the napkins.

 - Crab Legs In Beer